adamsilver/fdpb/02-Checkout.md

 - a link to your feedback page, where users can tell you what they think of the service
 - a way for users to save a record of the transaction (for example, as a PDF)

-Whilst GDS isn't selling something to its users, all of this is applicable to us here.
-But there's more for us to take into consideration...
+Whilst GDS isn't selling something to its users, all of this is applicable here.
+But there's other things to consider.

 After the user places an order, their experience is, in many respects, just beginning.
-We need to continue the relationship, provide users with what they need and so forth.
+We need to continue the relationship and provide users with what they need and so forth.

 Much like the Check page, a user may have made a mistake so giving them a way to cancel the order is important.
 If we do this online, we make this quick for the user, and cheap for the business.

-If users aren't signed in, this is a perfect opportunity to have users sign up by explaining the value they may get in doing so.
-It's up to you and your business to provide value though.
+If users aren't signed in, this is a good opportunity to have users sign up by explaining the value they may get in doing so.
+It's up to the business to provide value though.

 Perhaps it's money off their next order, but it can be something more simple, like offering the capability to track orders or enjoying a speedier checkout experience next time.

-We'll discuss the merits of being able to checkout anonymously next.

 ## Guest checkout